-Mitigation for impacts to marine biological resources has been developed by the Port in coordination with the National Marine Fisheries Service, USFWS, and CDFG through agreed-upon mitigation policy (USACE and LAHD 1992, Appendix B).
+Mitigation for impacts to marine biological resources has been developed by the Port in coordination with the National Marine Fisheries Service, USFWS, and CDFG through agreed-upon mitigation policy (USACE and LAHD, 1992, Appendix B).
 This policy defines the value of different habitats within the Harbor relative to a system of mitigation credits accrued by creating or enhancing habitat in the Harbor and at off-site locations.

-The loss of marine habitat would be mitigated through use of credits available from one of POLA's three mitigation banks (Table 3.3-4).
-The use of these banks is governed by Memoranda of Agreement among POLA, USFWS, NOAA Fisheries, CDFG, and, in the case of the Bolsa Chica Bank, POLB, California Resources Agency, California State Lands Commission, California Coastal Conservancy, U.S. EPA, and USACE.
+The loss of marine habitat would be mitigated through use of credits available from the Bolsa Chica one of POLA's three-mitigation banks (Table 3.3-4).
+The use of these-this banks is governed by a Memoranda of Agreement among POLA, USFWS, NOAA Fisheries, CDFG, and, in the case of the Bolsa Chica Bank, POLB, California Resources Agency, California State Lands Commission, California Coastal Conservancy, U.S. EPA, and USACE.
 Credits in the Inner Harbor Bank may only be used to mitigate for loss of Inner Harbor marine habitat at a ratio of 1 credit per 1 acre of habitat loss.
-Credits in the Outer Harbor and Bolsa Chica Banks may be used to mitigate for loss of any marine habitat in the POLA at the following ratios: 1 acre Inner Harbor habitat:0.5 mitigation credit; 1 acre deep Outer Harbor habitat: 1 mitigation credit; 1 acre shallow Outer Harbor habitat: 1.5 mitigation credits.
+Credits in the Outer Harbor and Bolsa Chica Banks may be used to mitigate for loss of any marine habitat in the POLA at the following ratios: 1 acre Inner Harbor habitat: 0.5 mitigation credit; 1 acre deep Outer Harbor habitat:1 mitigation credit; 1 acre shallow Outer Harbor habitat:1.5 mitigation credits.
 Loss of habitat is calculated at the +4.8 feet MLLW level and is inclusive of all substrate types (soft, rocky, etc.).

 Mitigation credits from past habitat restoration projects that are available to offset impacts of the Channel Deepening Project and other projects in the Harbor are listed in Table 3.3-4.
-The Port has approximately 6 Inner Harbor credits in its mitigation banks and 155 credits in the Bolsa Chica and Outer Harbor banks.
+The Port has approximately 6 Inner Harbor credits in its mitigation banks and 155-106 credits in the Bolsa Chica and Outer Harbor banks.
 The latter banks would supply 310 Inner Harbor credits (212 + 98 in last column of Table 3.3-4).
-Table 3.3-5 shows the mitigation credits that have been committed for projects and those that would be required for upcoming projects, including Alternative 1, for a total of 62.45 credits.
-Alternative 1 of the Proposed Action would require approximately 6.2 acres (2.5 ha) of mitigation in Inner Harbor credits.
+Table 3.3-5 shows the mitigation credits that have been committed for projects and those that would be required for upcoming projects, including Alternative 1, for a total of 62.45 59.85 credits.
+Alternative 1 of the Proposed Action would require approximately 6.212.4 acres (2.55.0 ha) of mitigation by using 6.2 acres of in-Inner Harbor credits from the Bolsa Chica Bank.
 Alternative 1 would also require no more than 2.6 acres (1.05 ha) of mitigation in Outer Harbor Bank credits (calculated at 1.5 credits for each acre of shallow habitat lost).
-Tables 3.3-4 and 3.3-5 show that more than enough credits would be available to cover those needed for Alternative 1.
+Tables 3.3-4 and 3.3-5 show that There are more than enough credits would be available to cover those needed for Alternative 1.